hackersanddesigners/chatty-pub/front/docs/CSS.md

 #### _Elements and Classes_

 In this section we will talk about CSS in general.
-Chatty-pub uses a slight variation on it, but let's start with the basics.
+ChattyPub uses a slight variation on it, but let's start with the basics.

 CSS is a rule-based language — you define rules specifying groups of styles that should be applied to particular elements or groups of elements on your web page.
 For example "I want the main heading on my page to be shown as large red text."